SerahNderitu/Know-JavaScript---JS-Simplified/README.md

 On the other hand, the **function scope** involves variables that are declared inside a function.
 Each function creates a new scope.

+## Evennts and Handlers

+Events in JavaScript are how we make a web page interactive.

+Events are all the different users' actions that a web page can respond to.

+The web browser fires events when certain things happen on the page.

+We can detect events with JS using an **event listener**

+The  ```.addEventListener()``` method lets us listen for events on a DOM element.

+**Event handlers** are a form of asynchronous programming.
+This means that it runs one thing at a time.
+You provide a function(event handler eg. click) that will be called not right away but whenever the event happens.

+If the event in the asynchronous has been completed then that event could be used to notify the caller about the result of an asynchronous function call.